What Is a 401(k)?

 Is It a Good Idea to Take Early Withdrawals From Your 401(k)?

 There are few advantages to taking an early withdrawal from a 401(k) plan.
-If you take withdrawals before age 59½, you will face a 10% penalty in addition to any taxes you owe.
+If you withdraw before 59½, you will face a 10% penalty in addition to any taxes you owe.
 However, some employers allow hardship withdrawals for sudden financial needs, such as medical costs, funeral costs, or buying a home.
-This can help you avoid the early withdrawal penalty but you will still have to pay taxes on the withdrawal.
+This can help you avoid the early withdrawal penalty, but you will still have to pay taxes.

 What Is the Main Benefit of a 401(k)?

 A 401(k) plan lets you reduce your tax burden while saving for retirement.
-Not only do you get tax-deferred gains but it's also hassle-free since contributions are automatically subtracted from your paycheck.
-In addition, many employers will match part of their employee's 401(k) contributions, effectively giving them a free boost to their retirement savings.
+Not only do you get tax-deferred gains, it's also hassle-free since contributions are automatically subtracted from your paycheck.
+Many employers will match part of their employee's 401(k) contributions, effectively giving them a free boost to their retirement savings.

 The Bottom Line

-A 401(k) plan is a workplace retirement plan that lets you make annual contributions up to a certain limit and invest that money for the benefit of your later years once your working days are done.
+A 401(k) plan is a workplace retirement plan that allows you to make annual contributions up to a specific limit and invest that money for your later years after your working days are over.

-401(k) plans come in two types: a traditional or Roth.
-The traditional 401(k) involves pre-tax contributions that give you a tax break when you make them and reduce your taxable income.
+There are two types of 401(k) plans: traditional or Roth.
+The traditional 401(k) involves pretax contributions that give you a tax break when you make them and reduce your taxable income.
 However, you pay ordinary income tax on your withdrawals.
-The Roth 401(k) involves after-tax contributions and no upfront tax break, but you'll pay no taxes on your withdrawals in retirement.
+The Roth 401(k) involves after-tax contributions and no upfront tax break, but you won't pay taxes on your withdrawals in retirement.
 Both accounts allow employer contributions that can increase your savings.

 Article Sources